you-R-I/Workshop_Watson-Studio-ICP4D-Part4/README.md

-<h1 align="center" style="border-bottom: none;">:bar_chart: IBM Digital Tech Tutorial: Watson Studio Part IV</h1>
+<h1 align="center" style="border-bottom: none;">:bar_chart: Introduction to Machine Learning and Watson Studio </h1>
-<h3 align="center">In this hands-on tutorial you will set up and run Jupyter Notebooks from within IBM Watson Studio to develop a machine learning model.</h3>
+<h3 align="center">In this hands-on tutorial you will perform data visualization, preparation, and transformation to build a high-quality predictive model for customer churn.</h3>

+This tutorial is an updated version of the [IBM Digital Tech Tutorial: Watson Studio](https://github.com/FelixAugenstein/digital-tech-tutorial-watson-studio), which is based on the [Learning path: Getting started with Watson Studio](https://developer.ibm.com/series/learning-path-watson-studio/).
+Credits and aprreciation to my IBM colleague Felix Augenstein.

 ## Prerequisites

-1. Sign up for an [IBM Cloud account](https://cloud.ibm.com/registration).
+1. Sign up for an [IBM Cloud account](https://ibm.biz/hsg-cloud).
 2. Fill in the required information and press the „Create Account“ button.
 3. After you submit your registration, you will receive an e-mail from the IBM Cloud team with details about your account.
 In this e-mail, you will need to click the link provided to confirm your registration.
-4. Now you should be able to login to your new IBM Cloud account ;-)
+4. Now you should be able to login to your new IBM Cloud.

 ## Digital Tech Tutorial Watson Studio Part I to IV